-Before he founded his first charter school in New Orleans East, Ben Marcovitz had a vision to serve all students and a roadside sign to recruit them.
+Before he founded his first charter school in New Orleans East, Benjamin Marcovitz had a vision to serve all students and a roadside sign to recruit them.
 He had no building.
 No staff.
 No desks.
 No pencils.
 No history.

 “I still have that sign, and it’s ugly,” said Ben, now the chief executive officer of Collegiate Academies, the public charter network that grew from that first school that opened in 2008.
 He says he was bewildered by how many families responded to his pitch and an unattractive sign, “except that I think people didn’t feel like there were enough options, in the category of what they already knew to inspire them, not to try something about which the only thing they knew was that it was brand new.”

 Ben hustled, visiting homes and walking neighborhoods to recruit 100 families into a new school — Sci Academy — modeled after New Orleans Charter Math and Science High School, where he taught English.
 He set out to build a school that would “do what nobody’s ever done before: assure ninth-grade families that no matter where your kid has been for the last 10-plus years, no matter how far behind they may be, we will get them ready for college in just four years,” he said.